chumo/VIZ_course/PLOTLY/Docker/Readme.md

 # plotly_course

-This Docker image starts a JupyterLab server and contains the plotly and cufflinks libraries, as weel as the python libraries in miniconda distribution (numpy, pandas, etc).
+This Docker image starts a JupyterLab server and contains the plotly and cufflinks libraries, as well as the python libraries in miniconda distribution (numpy, pandas, etc).
 The plotly extension is also installed so that plotly plots can show up inline in the JupyterLab.

 ## Build: